Last Updated on June 16, 2023 by Tim Wells

 The second method is sideloading the Skype APK directly from APKMirror.
 APKMirror is one of the most popular repositories of Android installation packages (APK).

-It takes a little more effort to sideload an app versus installing it from the Google Play Store or Aptoide TV.
+It takes more effort to sideload an app versus installing it from the Google Play Store or Aptoide TV.
 However, there are certain apps that you can only install by sideloading, so it’s definitely worth knowing how to do it.

 Install Skype Through Aptoide TV